FATTY ACIDS: METHYLENE-INTERRUPTED DOUBLE BONDS

 Analogues of linoleic acid with trans-double bonds are occasionally found in seed oils.
 For example, 9c,12t-18:2 is reported from Dimorphotheca and Crepis species, and 9t,12t-18:2 is found in Chilopsis linearis.

 The remaining members of the (n-6) family of fatty acids are synthesised from linoleate in animal and plant tissues by a sequence of elongation and desaturation reactions as described below.
-Most can function as essential fatty acids.
-Shorter-chain components may also be produced by alpha or beta-oxidation.
+The intermediates can function as essential fatty acids also.
+Shorter-chain components may be produced by alpha or beta-oxidation.

 γ-Linolenic acid ('GLA' or 6-cis,9-cis,12-cis-octadecatrienoic acid or 18:3(n-6)) is usually a minor component of animal tissues in quantitative terms (< 1%), as it is rapidly converted to higher metabolites.
 It is found in a few seed oils, and those of evening primrose, borage and blackcurrant have some commercial importance.
 Evening primrose oil contains about 10% GLA, and is widely used both as a nutraceutical and a medical/veterinary product.

 11-cis,14-cis-Eicosadienoic acid (20:2(n-6)) is a common minor component of animal tissues.
 8-cis,11-cis,14-cis-Eicosatrienoic acid (dihomo-γ-linolenic acid or 20:3(n-6)) is the immediate precursor of arachidonic acid, and of a family of eicosanoids (PG1 prostaglandins).
 However, it does not accumulate to a significant extent in animal tissue lipids, and is typically about 1-2% of the phospholipid fatty acids.